intel/nauta/docs/installation-and-configuration/User_Management/UM.md

 To permanently remove (purge) all artifacts associated with the user and all data related to past experiments submitted by that user:

 `$ nctl user delete <user_name> -p/--purge`

+This command asks for confirmation.

+**Do you want to continue? [y/N]:** press y to confirm deletion.

 ### Limitations